jlquinn/xbows-driver/doc/spec.md

 Q: since mono is 00 duration and 0x79 stop, is there a consistent pattern to how these numbers are specified?

+OK, I *think* that the bytes after duration are don't care.
+I.e. any value is OK and the keyboard will still be happy.